TheGoodlike13/liberty_or_death/README.md

 ### Dear diary,

+I didn't know shit, so I google some stuff and found some of the links above.
+Others, well, I found them along the way.

 I started off by adding the gradle dependency from [#ibm_basic](#ibm_basic).
 Well, too bad, it doesn't work.
 You also have to add the 'liberty' gradle plugin.
 Thankfully, at least the instructions in [#gradle_plugin](#gradle_plugin) work.